Lecture Notes in Cosmology: Tight-coupling and acoustic oscillations

-using the usual values and it grows from zero at early times to $R_* \approx 0.6$ at recombination.
-So it is small, but not that negligible.
+using the known values for the density parameters.
+Therefore, $R$ grows from zero at early times to $R_* \approx 0.6$ at recombination.
 Let us rewrite the velocity equation for baryons in the following way:

 We can solve this equation via successive approximation, exploiting the fact that $R < 1$ before recombination.
 That is, assume the expansion: